bruise-pub/bruise-pub.github.io/md-content/reading.md

 ### 2021

+- Stars in My Pocket Like Grains of Sand, Samuel R. Delany
 - Been Down So Long It Looks Like Up to Me, Richard Fariña
 - The Futurological Congress, Stanisław Lem
 - The Mushroom at the End of the World, Anna Lowenhaupt Tsing